Course Director + Asana + Anatomy + Physiology + Yoga Lifestyle and Ethics + Teacher Methodology Tutor

 Emily holds a plethora of lifestyle and physical activity qualifications and national governing body awards, she is a CHEK holistic lifestyle coach, holds a MSc in Sport and Exercise Science and an MPhil in Philosophy of Education.
 She is a Senior Lecturer in Health and Well-being Education at Edge Hill University in the UK and has embarked on her PhD studies , hoping to shed some more light and evoke discussion around happiness, education, teacher wellbeing and, well, sharing some of why we yoga teachers feel such love and contentment with teachers and leaders in formal education settings.

 Adrienne Le Coure

 Grown and nurtured in the hills of Montana, Adrienne is a 500 hour Yoga Alliance certified yoga teacher.
-Her journey with yoga began over a decade ago.
-Since then yoga has inspired revolutionary transformations for her on the physical, mental, and emotional levels.
+Her journey with yoga began over a decade ago and since then yoga has inspired revolutionary transformations for her on the physical, mental, and emotional levels.
 Her pursuit of yoga has lead her all over the world, eventually completing an intensive teachers training in northern India.
-Since the completion of her TTC she has continued to study passionately, embracing a colorful array of methods.

 …in bare feet.

 Yoga found Rose in her thirties.
 Her training wasn’t a romantic call to Mother India or an escape to exotic shores- more rainy 3am commutes to a baptism of fire training in Manchester.
 Although she adheres to the principles of a traditional practice, she deeply believes yoga should be accessible to every body.
 Sometimes that means deconstruction as one size does not fit all in yoga and meditation.